evencycu/go-project-template/README.md

     Access your buid in dev and int environment
     You should get a node port for your application.
 You need to ask devops team to give you a new node port for your application.
+    You cannot randomly assign a node port.
+They are managed by devops team to avoid conflicts.
     Then you can access your application in URL: http://kube-worker.cloud.m800.com:node_port dev and int environments have different node ports.